jahid-hasan-sajeeb/Green-Earth/README.md

 <h1>4.
 How destructuring works in ES6</h1>

-Destructuring lets you quickly extract values from arrays or objects into separate variables.
+Destructuring lets us quickly extract values from arrays or objects into separate variables.
 It reduces extra code and makes assignments shorter.
 <br>Example: const { name, age } = { name: "John", age: 25 }

 <h1>5.
 Template literals in ES6</h1>

-Template literals allow you to create strings more easily.
-You can insert variables directly and write multi-line text.
+Template literals allow us to create strings more easily.
+We can insert variables directly and write multi-line text.
 They are cleaner than the old plus-sign string joining method.
 <br>Example: const msg = `Hello ${name}!`;